-GladeVCP is an LinuxCNC component which adds the ability to add a new user interface panel to LinuxCNC user interfaces like Axis or Touchy.
 Unlike PyVCP, GladeVCP is not limited to displaying and setting HAL pins, as arbitrary actions can be executed in Python code - in fact, a complete LinuxCNC user interface could be built with GladeVCP and Python.

-Glade VCP users the Glade WYSIWYG user interface editor, which makes it easy to create visually pleasing panels.
+Glade VCP uses the Glade WYSIWYG user interface editor, which makes it easy to create visually pleasing panels.
 It relies on the PyGTK bindings to the rich GTK+ widget set, and in fact all of these may be used in a Glade VCP application - not just the specialized widgets for interacting with HAL and LinuxCNC, which are documented here.